Saturday, January 14th

 Talks are given in the Civic Meeting Room, just inside the east entrance.

 Agate Window Tour:

 Saturday, January 18: 12:30 p.m. – 1:30 p.m.

 The Yachats Community Presbyterian Church, also known as the Church of the Agate Windows, will offer a brief talk about the story behind the amazing six large panels of agates located in the sanctuary of the church.
 The church is located on 7th Street just to the west of the Yachats Commons.

-Got a rock you can’t identify or are curious about?
-The Rock Doc will be available to answer your questions about your mystery rock.
+Got a coastal rock you can’t identify or are curious about?
+The Rock Doc will be available to answer your questions about your mystery coastal rock.